jmsv/ety-python/ety/wn/readme.md

 - etymwn-eng.tsv is the etymwn.tsv dataset filtered to lines starting with "eng:"
+- etymwn-relety.tsv is the dataset filtered to lines containing "rel:etymology"
 - iso-639-3.json contains country codes used by the etymwn dataset

 Etymological Wordnet 2013-02-08